easypanel-io/website/docs/03-languages/01-nodejs.md

 Easypanel uses Cloud Native Buildpacks to build Docker images.
 Thus, you don't have to write and maintain fragile `Dockerfile` files.

-For a Node.js app, you simply need a `package.json` file at the root of your project.
+For a Node.js app, all you need is a `package.json` file at the root of your project.

 ## Building the app